dejanvasic85/cuju-results/LeagueSources/readme.md

 # HttpTrigger - C<span>#</span>

-The `HttpTrigger` makes it incredibly easy to have your functions executed via an HTTP call to your function.
+The `HttpTrigger` is used to perform simple CRUD operations for league data that need to be monitored and scraped from the web.

 ## How it works